aysanbgh/my-painting/README.md

 # my-painting
 my painting this favorite
 # ==========================
-# 1. Hello World with a tist
+# 1. Hello World with a twist
 # ==========================
 from datetime import datetime